Federal Aviation Administration (FAA), DOT.

 a.
 Assure that the lithium battery is sufficiently charged at appropriate intervals specified by the battery manufacturer.

 b.
-Ensure the integrity of lithium batteries in spares-storage to prevent the replacement of batteries, whose function is required for safe operation of the airplane, with batteries that have experienced degraded charge-retention ability or other damage due to prolonged storage at a low state of charge.
+Ensure the integrity of lithium batteries in spares-storage to prevent the replacement of batteries, whose function is required for safe operation of the airplane, with batteries that have experienced degraded charge-retention ability or other damage due to Start Printed Page 44730prolonged storage at a low state of charge.

 The ICA maintenance procedures must contain precautions to prevent mishandling of the lithium battery, which could result in short-circuit or other unintentional damage that, in turn, could result in personal injury or property damage.